20 Communication Games for Couples to Grow Closer

 The answers are compared in the end to see what correct answers about the other person you had.
 To make it more fun, have a wager who will guess more and household chores can be the currency.

 This is a fun, silly game for married couples that nevertheless tells you how to fix communication issues in a relationship and listen to each other attentively.

 For this game, you will need either paper and pens or pencils, building blocks such as Lego, or crafty putty such as Playdough.

-The partner who is listen then uses their own craft materials to recreate what is being described as best they can.
-Sometimes you’ll get it just right, and other times you’ll both be laughing at how far from the mark you are, but either way you’ll be practicing to listen to each other.
+The partner who listens uses their craft materials to recreate what is being described as best they can.
+Sometimes you’ll get it just right, and other times you’ll both be laughing at how far from the mark you are, but either way, you’ll be practicing to listen to each other.

 This is the easiest communication game of all, and one of the most effective.
 All you need is each other and ten minutes together every day.

 This game works best if you make it a habit, so try to find the time in your routine where you can fit it in reliably each day.
 Generally, it works well towards the end of the day – perhaps you could do it just after supper, or just before bed.

 Although it only takes ten minutes, it’s worth making those ten minutes as special as possible.
 Brew some coffee or a fruit infusion, or pour a glass of wine for each of you.
 Sit somewhere comfortable that you won’t be interrupted.